InSyncWithFoo/css-stackexchange-logos/README.md

-# CSS Stack Exchange icons
+# CSS Stack Exchange logos

-Stack Exchange icons, recreated using HTML and CSS.
+Stack Exchange sites' logos, recreated using HTML and CSS.

 The list of all sites can be found [here][1].